FAQ: Humanities and Social Sciences

 Information on proposals in the field of psychology

-The following information applies to psychological studies and, by the same token, to comparable investigations in related subjects such as education research and psycholinguistics.
+The following information applies to psychological studies and, by the same token, to comparable investigations in related subjects such as teaching-learning research and psycholinguistics.

-The submission of a statement by an ethics committee may also be required in individual cases under certain conditions.
-If you are unsure whether you need a statement by an ethics committee for your study, please contact the responsible DFG Programme Officer/Director.
+If you state in your proposal that you are already obtaining a statement from an ethics committee for your project, this must always be subsequently submitted to the DFG.
+The submission of a statement by an ethics committee may also be required in individual cases; you may then receive a request to obtain one after submitting your proposal.
+If you are unsure whether you need a statement by an ethics committee for your study, please get in touch with the programme contacts responsible at the DFG Head Office.

 Information relating to projects to be carried out abroad